EricssonBroadcastServices/iOSClientPlayer/Documentation/migrating-from-mrr.md

 Dispatch is done in real time in self contained batches.
 In the event of network disturbances or other errors, *payload* is encrypted and stored on device for later delivery.

 ## Key Differences
 A major difference between the legacy *MRR-MC* based architecture and the new, modern client lies in the modular approach.
-Client application developers can now choose components required specifically for their solution.
+Application developers can now choose components required specifically for their solution.

-Compartmentalization of functionality through specializations has been another cornerstone.
+Small, focused concepts respecting the single responsbility principle also leads to increased testability which in turn promotes product quality.
 Authentication is done through the `Authenticate` endpoint, entitlement requested through the `Entitlement` endpoint and so on.
 Large, unwieldy constructs have been avoided whenever possible.
 This will allow both client application developers and contributors a greater insight into the workflow and lifecycle of the system in action.

-Small, focused concepts respecting the single responsbility principle also leads to increased testability which in turn promotes product quality.

 Finally, the new modular frameworks have been written primarily in `Swift` with the expressed intention employ the language's safety and resilience advantages.
 Whenever possible, immutable `structs` has been used instead of mutable `classes`.
 Error handling has also been greatly expanded with expressive and rich subtypes.

+### Modular Playback Technology
+One major goal has been to decouple the playback *api* from the underlying playback technology.
+A tech independent architecture allows *client applications* to select their playback environment of choice or develop their own.

+Restrictions on `PlaybackTech` has been kept vague by design.
+The contract between `Player`, the `PlaybackTech`, the `MediaContext` and associated features should largely be defined by their interaction as a complete package.
+As such, *tech developers* are free to make choices that feel relevant to their platform.

+The `PlaybackTech` protocol should be considered a *container* for features related to rendering the media on screen. `HLSNative` provides a baseline implementation which may serve as a guide for this approach.

+### Context Sensitive Playback
+A second cornerstone is a *Context Sensitive* playback. `MediaContext` should encapsulate everything related to the playback context in question, such as source url, content restrictions, `Drm Agent`s and related meta data.
+This kind of information is often very platform dependant and specialized.

+Contexts should define a `MediaSource`, usually fetched from some content managed remote source.
+It typically includes a media locator, content restrictions and possibly meta data regarding the source in question.

+### Features as Components
+The final cornerstone is *Features as Components*. `PlaybackTech` and `MediaContext` tied together in a constrained fashion delivers a focused *api* definition in which certain functionality may only be available in a specific context using a specific tech.

+Features may be anything the platform defines.
+For example, convenience methods for starting playback of specific assets by identifiers or contract restrictions by module injection.

+`ExposureContext`, as defined in the [Exposure module](https://github.com/EricssonBroadcastServices/iOSClientExposure), has a rich set of *Features* specific for the *EMP Platform*.

 ### Authentication
 `SessionToken` management in the old *MRR-MC* based client is tightly coupled with `EmpClient` through a semi-opaque internal reference.
 This token, once either aquired through *login* or explicitly set, then permeates throughout the system.